 Federal funds are not appropriated but are subject to the review and approval of OMB and the Delaware State Clearinghouse Committee for Federal Aid Coordination.
-The Committee is comprised of 10 members, including the Secretary of Finance, Director of OMB, Director of the Delaware Economic Development Office, the Controller General, and six legislators.
+The Committee is comprised of 10 members, including the Secretary of Finance, Director of OMB, Secretary of State, the Controller General, and six legislators.